Cincinnati Gardeners, love tomatoes! This week, our growers share their tips on choosing the right plant for your garden.

 What are the differences in tomatoes?

-Grafted tomatoes are heirloom top grated on to a hybrid root system.
-They try to achieve heirloom fruit with a disease resistant and durable root system
+A grafted tomato is an heirloom tomato top grated on to a hybrid root system.
+Also, they achieve heirloom fruit with a disease-resistant and durable root system.

-What is the difference between Indeterminate Tomatoes and Determinate Tomatoes?
+What is the difference between Indeterminate and Determinate Tomatoes

-- Yellows and Orange Tomatoes are less acidic and sweeter flavor than the reds and pinks
+- The yellow and orange varieties are less acidic and have a sweeter flavor than the reds and pinks.

-- Purple, green and striped heirloom selections are delicious as well!
+- But, don’t forget the purple, green, and striped heirloom selections are delicious!

 Special Garden Tip: When planting your tomatoes, choose varieties that mature early and late in the season.
 As a result, you will get to enjoy them all season!
 Find the right tomato for you yard SEARCH THE TOMATO LIBRARY!